Research with me

 The expectation is that you would be publishing original work at the end of the study at a conference venue.
 Generally speaking for us to work together, we must have a strong mutual interest, or you must be willing to work on a project I supervise in my domain of expertise, I am extremely hesitant to take on 'project pitches' (I have too many of my own I want to work on :)) unless you have good reason to believe I can help -- I only have a few domains of expertise to be of any help to you. )

 I do not take on research projects and independent studies as a route to 'get you a class' because some other course is full or 'you need one class to graduate'.
-Research projects and independent studies are for me to train you as a researcher and prepare a student for a Ph.D..
+Research projects and independent studies are for me to train you as a researcher and prepare a student for a Ph.D.
 Generally I want to work with students who I can work with through multiple semesters.
+My time investment in you will be great!

 General Advice on how to get involved in research